bgdbp/VRCockpit/README.md

 The VR Cockpit Server is built to a Raspberry Pi 5 and Arduino Uno R3, its repository is located here: https://github.com/bgdbp/VRCockpitServer

+**Sofware required to build this project:**

+  Unity Engine 6000.0.23f1

+**Hardware used (but not necessarily required to run and test the project)**

+  Meta Quest 3 Virual Reality Headset

 **Build Instructions**

 This project was tested and demonstrated using Unity editor version 6000.0.23f1.
 To install this,